puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules.md

 {% task 3 %}
 ---
-- execute: mkdir /etc/puppetlabs/code/environments/production/modules/vimrc/{manifests,tests,files}
+- execute: mkdir /etc/puppetlabs/code/environments/production/modules/vimrc/{manifests,examples,files}
 {% endtask %}

-Now you need three more directories, one for manifests, one for tests, and one for files.
+Now you need three more directories, one for manifests, one for examples, and one for files.

-    mkdir vimrc/{manifests,tests,files}
+    mkdir vimrc/{manifests,examples,files}

 If you use the `tree vimrc` command to take a look at your new module, you should now see a structure like this: